jackiewangCV/audio-classifier/README.md

 ## Data

+## Data Collection

+Data had been collected from various sources initially but data was imbalanced so we couldn't get good accuracy.
+There we collected water white noise data to balanced it up to some extent

 ### Data Arranger

 The data that's been collected was in various directories but we needed it be in Alarm, Water and Other classes.